makethingshappy/IoTflow/README.md

 📄 **[`LICENSE`](./LICENSE)**

-IoTflow is a software-only repository — hardware licenses do not apply here.
+IoTflow is a software-only repository, hardware licenses do not apply here.